Overview

 Feature limitations:

-Suggestions for country, email, address and sponsorship source require access to the full-text PDF, either through accessible open access or a user-uploaded PDF.
+Suggestions require access to the full-text PDF, either through accessible open access or a user-uploaded PDF.

 Evaluation limitations:

-The evaluation for sponsorship source extractions is based on a curated sample and may not cover every journal style.
+The evaluations are based on a curated sample and may not cover every journal style.
 Performance could dip on unusual layouts or formats.

 Risk of automation bias: While all suggestions are still assessed by human reviewers, the presence of incorrect suggestions may influence their independent judgment in ways the tool cannot fully safeguard against.